Kruci-no/Brusselator-ComputerAssistedProof/README.md

 {d_1,d_2,B,A}
 ```

-## ChafeeInfante/sampleDyn.cpp
+##sampleDyn.cpp

-Program for numerically integrating the Chafee-Infante system.
+Program for numerically integrating the Brusselator system.

 - Integrating in the space of odd coefficients.
-- The initial data is taken from the content of file `ChafeeInfante/textFiles/initialValue.txt`.
+- The initial data is taken from the content of file `initialValue.txt`.
 The initial data determines the size of Gallerkin projection.
-- File `ChafeeInfante/textFiles/sampleDynOptions.txt` contains options for the program:
+- By using program:
+-
 ```
-0 1 2000
+sampleDyn 100 10 1000
 -------------
 starting time, duration of simulation, number of steps
 ```

-After running, the program should output sampled points from the trajectory and save them to file `ChafeeInfante/textFiles/sampleDynOutput.txt`.
+Will output sampled points $1000$ from the trajectory at times $[100,110]$ starting from initial date and save them to file `output2.txt`.

 ## ChafeeInfante\findPeriodicPoint